alahirajeffrey/NLP_Tutorials/README.md

 # NLP_Tutorials
-Repo aimed at creating familiarity with Natural Language Processing, its concepts and implementation in python
+Repo aimed at getting familiar with Natural Language Processing, its concepts and implementation in python